AriFordsham/GHCWiki/records.md

 ### Comparisons

-The benefit of Overloading over Namespacing is being able to write code that works against any Record with a given field.
+The benefit of abstracting over field names in Overloading is being able to write code that works against any Record with a given field.
 So I can have a function:

 ```wiki
 getA = r.a